 We’ll walk you through the common issues RVers find challenging about Class B RVs through examples.
 It’s easy to let your emotions make decisions for you.
 When it comes to a big purchase like RVs, you want to make sure you keep your feet on the ground and understand the RV category fully.

-And lastly, before we proceed further, do note that what you read here are my opinions.
+And lastly, before proceeding further, note that what you read here are my opinions.
 Hopefully, this article helps you make a more informed buying choice if you’re in the market.
 If not, hopefully, it’s entertaining and gives you a perspective you hadn’t considered.

 That aside, let’s jump into the article.